Inflation -- who cares? Monetary Policy in Times of Low Attention: Monetary Policy Implications of Limited Attention

-\paragraph{Calibration} I calibrate the model to quarterly frequency.
-I assume an annualized steady state natural rate of 1\%, and a persistence parameter of the nominal interest rate of 0.7.
-In Appendix \ref{app:taylor}, I show that the exact specification of the Taylor rule is inconsequential for the following results.
-The rest of the calibration is taken from \citet{adam2006optimal} and \citet{le2019optimal}.
-Table \ref{tab_calib} summarizes the calibration.
+I set the persistence parameter of the nominal interest rate to 0.7, and the reaction coefficients $\phi_{\pi}=2$ and $\phi_y = 0.5$, as in \citet{Andrade_etal2019}.
+In Appendix E.2, I show that the exact specification of the Taylor rule is inconsequential for the following results.

-\paragraph{Inflation-Attention Traps} If private agents pay little attention to inflation, adverse shocks that push the economy to the ELB can have long-lasting effects on inflation and inflation expectations.
-The nominal interest rate, accordingly, is stuck at the lower bound for longer.
-Figure \ref{fig:irf_rn} plots the impulse response functions of the model's main variables to a negative natural rate shock of three standard deviations.
-The black-solid lines are the IRFs in the model under FIRE and the blue-dashed lines are the ones under limited attention for the case $\gamma = 0.3$.
+Figure \ref{fig:irf_rn} plots the impulse response functions of the model's main variables to a negative natural rate shock of three standard deviations that pushes the nominal interest rate to the lower bound.
+The black-dashed-dotted lines are the IRFs in the model under FIRE and the blue-dashed lines are the ones under limited attention for the case $\gamma = 0.3$.